vitejs/vite/docs/guide/env-and-mode.md

 If the env doesn't exist in `import.meta.env`, e.g. `%NON_EXISTENT%`, it will be ignored and not replaced, unlike `import.meta.env.NON_EXISTENT` in JS where it's replaced as `undefined`.

-Given that Vite is used by many frameworks, it is purposedly unopinionated about more complex replacements like conditionals.
-Vite can be extended using [an existent userland plugin](https://github.com/vitejs/awesome-vite#transformers) or a custom plugin that implements the [`transformIndexHtml` hook](./api-plugin#transformindexhtml).
+Given that Vite is used by many frameworks, it is intentionally unopinionated about complex replacements like conditionals.
+Vite can be extended using [an existing userland plugin](https://github.com/vitejs/awesome-vite#transformers) or a custom plugin that implements the [`transformIndexHtml` hook](./api-plugin#transformindexhtml).

 ## Modes